FatemaNabila98/CSE499B_Section-07/chatbotnlu.md

 - provide me the information of [Prof. Dr. Zafor Md.
 Masum]
 - [Prof. Dr. Zafor Md.
 Masum]

--can I get the address  of  [Dr. Rumana Choudhury] -what is the address of [Dr. Rumana Choudhury]
+- can I get the address  of  [Dr. Rumana Choudhury]
+- what is the address of [Dr. Rumana Choudhury]
--give me information [Dr. Rumana Choudhury]
+- give me information [Dr. Rumana Choudhury]
--provide me the information of [Dr. Rumana Choudhury] -[Dr. Rumana Choudhury]
+- provide me the information of [Dr. Rumana Choudhury]
+- [Dr. Rumana Choudhury]

 - can I get the address  of  [Dr. Tahmina Karim]
 - what is the address of [Dr. Tahmina Karim]